mitre/codi-fhir-pprl-ig/ig-data/input/pagecontent/index.md

 <p>The PPRL Process involves the following sequence of steps:</p>
 <ol>
     <il>A key escrow shares configuration information with each data partner.
-This includes information required to use the linkage method and the encryption key that is used by all the data partners.</il>
+This includes information required for record linkage and the encryption used by all data partners.</il>
     <il>Each data partner creates a hashed dataset by:
     <ul>
         <li>Extracting PII from its operational database.
 These data elements must meet agreed-upon specifications, the choice of PII attributes may depend on characteristics of the data population and will affect the level of linkage accuracy attainable.</li>